Romance in F minor (Dvořák)

 The Romance in F minor, Op.
 11, (B. 39) is a single-movement work for violin and orchestra by Antonín Dvořák, published in 1879.

 History

 It was written at the request of Josef Markus, leader of the Provisional Theatre Orchestra in Prague; he would play it at the annual concert of the orchestra at Žofín Palace.
 It was first performed at the concert, conducted by Adolf Čech, on 9 December 1877.

 Dvořák based the work on the slow movement, marked Andante con moto quasi allegretto, of his String Quartet No. 5 in F minor.
 This quartet was composed in 1873 when the composer was not widely known; it was unperformed and unpublished in his lifetime.

-He wrote a version of the Romance in F minor with piano accompaniment, dedicated to the violinist František Ondříček, which was not published in his lifetime.
-The orchestral version, and an arrangement for violin and piano (B. 38) made by Dvořák's friend Josef Zubatý, were published in 1879 by Simrock.
+Dvořák wrote a version of the Romance in F minor with piano accompaniment, dedicated to the violinist František Ondříček, which was not published in his lifetime.
+The orchestral version as well as a piano arrangement of the accompaniment made by Josef Zubatý (B. 38) were published in 1879 by Simrock, whereas Bärenreiter Praha published Dvořák’s version with piano in 2015.